Gold Bullion Bar 1 Kg

 How Much is a 1 Kilo Gold Bar Worth?

-The price of a gold bar (1 kilo) is shown in the upper right section of this page.
+The price of a 1 kg gold bar is shown in the upper right section of this page.
 The gold price of a 1 kilo gold bar is calculated using three components:

 - The gold spot price.
 The gold spot price is defined as the price one troy oz of pure gold that is available for immediate delivery.
 It is typically determined by the best bid and offer for gold as offered by large bullion banks trading in real time throughout the world